sodadata/soda-sql/CONTRIBUTING.md

 ## Push a release

-Make sure that you you install dev-requirements
+Make sure that you install dev-requirements
 ```shell
 pip-compile dev-requirements.in
 pip install -r dev-requirements.txt